-- Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly
+- > Provide advice and support to other staff on child welfare and child protection matters - > Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - > Contribute to the assessment of children - > Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly

-The DSL will also keep the headteacher informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
+The DSL will also keep the Director of Education and Proprietor informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.

-The full responsibilities of the DSL and DDSL are set out in their job description.
+The full responsibilities of the DSL are set out in their job description.

-5.4 The governing board
+5.3 The governing board

-The governing board will approve this policy at each review, ensure it complies with the law and hold the headteacher to account for its implementation.
+The governing board will:

-The governing board will appoint a senior board level (or equivalent) lead to monitor the effectiveness of this policy in conjunction with the full governing board.
-This is always a different person from the DSL.
+- > Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development - > Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - > Appoint a senior board level (or equivalent) lead to monitor the effectiveness of this policy in conjunction with the full governing board.
+This is always a different person from the DSL